Waterproofing outdoor cameras require the Ethernet cable to be sealed and the desiccant pack needs to be installed properly.

 Waterproofing Mounting Equipment

-To waterproof mounting hardware after installation, we recommend using waterproof silicon caulk as a way to seal any gaps.
+To waterproof mounting hardware after installation, we recommend using waterproof silicone caulk as a way to seal any gaps.